 One of my new favorite items to forage for is chantrelles.
 This convex shaped, yellow to orange yellow mushroom can grow to be 1-10 inches across at the cap.
 When they are fresh picked, they have a delicious sweet scent, almost like apricots.
 The stalk is smooth, has no bulb around the base or ring and will be the same color as the cap.

-Lookalikes: Chanterelle identification is done by a few factors:
+Lookalikes: Chanterelle mushrooms are positively identified by a few factors:

 * True chanterelle mushroom is uniform in a yellow egg yolk color.
 False chanterelle is more orange in hue and may have a darker center.